teenage girl wakes up after a night out

 For society, this means there’s ‘the fear’ and an enduring sense of overwhelm.
 For marketers, the job is to meet people where they are at and rebuild trust.

-To measure the national mood and explore solutions just 100 days into the new government – Publicis-owned agency Leo Burnett has released its Pop Pulse report in conjunction with research agency The Outsiders (it’s the second year of a project to tap into the mood away from the adland bubble).
+To measure the national mood and explore solutions just 100 days into the new government – Publicis-owned agency Leo Burnett created its latest Pop Pulse report in conjunction with research agency The Outsiders (it’s the second year of a project to tap into the mood away from the adland bubble).

 “Rather than go through traditional research methodologies we brought on board people who have hundreds of sometimes emotional conversations each day – hairdressers, beauticians, pub landlords and people who work behind the bar as well as those who manage online forums,” Tom Sussman, Leo Burnett’s deputy chief strategy officer explains.